 We host a monthly Zoom drop-in so you can see what we're doing, ask questions and share your views.Register for next drop-in: 13 December 2023

 Our library sector newsletter goes out fortnightly.
 It shares the latest LibraryOn news and resources.Email [email protected] to join the mailing list

 Who is building LibraryOn?

 This project has been led by the British Library, working in consultation with Arts Council England as well as libraries and library bodies across the UK.
 To create LibraryOn we have developed a new in-house multidisciplinary team with digital expertise.

+The wider programme contributes towards broader digital transformation through local and national approaches.
 You can find out more about the history of the project by reading our blog posts on the British Library website.

 The ethos of the LibraryOn project is to function as a collaborative space with the public and the library sector; we invite photographers of all levels to contribute in creating an inspiring visual experience that celebrate what libraries do and what people love about them.
 Contact us at [email protected] to express an interest.